 |Flower Color||Purple, pink, white, and blue|

 The exact amount of light needed to grow Plectranthus depends on the species.
-However, as a general rule of thumb, most Plectranthus species appreciate bright, indirect light.
 Very few can tolerate direct sun and may suffer from leaf burn if exposed to direct sun for too long.
-When growing Plectranthus outdoors, choose a spot that receives sun for only part of the day, or a spot that is in the shade completely like beneath a tree.
-When grown indoors, a location that receives direct light for most of the day is ideal.
+However, most Plectranthus appreciate bright, indirect light as a general rule of thumb.
+When growing Plectranthus outdoors, choose a spot that receives sun for only part of the day or a shady spot beneath a tree.
+When grown indoors, you can put the plant in a location that receives direct light for most of the day.

-One of the most important parts of growing Plectranthus is ensuring they are planted in a well-draining potting medium.
-Plectranthus do not tolerate ‘wet feet’ - meaning their roots cannot sit in wet or soggy soil for prolonged periods of time.
+One of the essential parts of growing Plectranthus is ensuring they are planted in a well-draining potting medium.
 Standard potting soil mixed with perlite or sand should provide adequate drainage.
+Plectranthus do not tolerate "wet feet," which means their roots cannot sit in wet or soggy soil for prolonged periods.

-Plectranthus require regular watering in order to thrive.
-Water once the top inch or two of soil has dried out, and be careful not to overwater.
-The soil should stay moist, but not wet.
+Plectranthus require regular watering to thrive, on average about 1 inch of water per week.
+Only water once the top inch or two of soil has dried out.
+Be careful not to overwater.
+The soil should stay moist but not wet.
 It is important to note that water needs may vary from species to species.

 Temperature and Humidity

 While Plectranthus is not a frost-tolerant genus, plants in this genus do well in colder temperatures and even flower during the shorter days of the year.
-Since the Plectranthus genus is comprised of both annual and perennial species, the exact temperature requirements vary from species to species.
-However, as a rule of thumb Plectranthus does not tolerate temperature extremes well.
-In extremely hot climates, Plectranthus may struggle and require extra care (watering and shade) to survive.
-In cold climates or snowy winters, Plectranthus species will not survive but may come back in the warmer spring months depending on the species.
-Some gardeners choose to move their Plectranthus plants indoors for the cold winters, which allows them to survive throughout the year.
+Since the Plectranthus genus comprises both annual and perennial species, the exact temperature requirements vary from species to species.

 - Plectranthus 'Mona Lavender'